PayalGarg1201/Store-Sales-and-Profit-Analysis-using-Python/README.md

 Summary

-Based on my finding the store has higher profits from the product sales for consumers, but the profit from corporate product sales is better in the sales-to-profit ratio.
+Based on my analysis the store has higher profits from the product sales for consumers, but the profit from corporate product sales is better in the sales-to-profit ratio.